eclipse-volttron/volttron-bacnet-proxy/docs/source/index.rst

 -  **device_address** - Address bound to the network port over which BACnet communication will happen on the computer running VOLTTRON.
 This is **NOT** the address of any target device.
 See :ref:`BACnet Router Addressing <BACnet-Router-Addressing>`.
 -  **object_id** - ID of the Device object of the virtual BACnet device.
-Defaults to 599.
-Only needs to be changed if there is a conflicting BACnet device ID on your network.
+(Defaults to 599) This should only need to be changed if there is a conflicting BACnet device ID on your network.

 These settings determine the capabilities of the virtual BACnet device.
 BACnet communication happens at the lowest common denominator between two devices.
 For instance, if the BACnet proxy supports segmentation and the target device